lkyles1991/game-of-life/README.md

 ## Start

-Simply open the html file in the borwser
+Simply open the html file in the browser